 Two years after being placed on probation, a former patient filed a medical malpractice lawsuit against Dr. D alleging improper sexual relations with her.

 The year after the malpractice lawsuit was filed, Dr. D applied for employment at a DSHS hospital.
-On his application he indicated both an out-of-state medical board and TMB suspended his license but did not disclose that he was currently on probation with both medical boards.
+On his application he indicated that both an out-of-state medical board and TMB suspended his license but did not disclose that he was currently on probation with both medical boards.
 He also failed to disclose the pending medical malpractice lawsuit.

 Although DSHS could easily have obtained information regarding Dr. D’s previous license suspensions for sexual abuse and unprofessional behavior, they still hired and continued to employ him.